Ofelia1870/charging-station-finder/README.md

 I WANT to be able to view a generated list and map of nearby charging stations SO THAT I am able to save a desired amount of charging station locations GIVEN my search query is successful
-WHEN I click on a pinned chargin station location
-THEN I am presented with a card that displays information specific to the pin selected WHEN I click on the menu icon
+WHEN I click on a pinned charging station location THEN I am presented with a card that displays information specific to the pin selected WHEN I click on the menu icon
 THEN I am presented with a side nav bar that displays a Nearby and Favorites section